DEKHTIARJonathan/TF-TRT_BlogPosts/README.md

 Processing step: 198 ...
 Processing step: 199 ...
 Processing step: 200 ...
-Average step time: 0.1 sec
+Average step time: 146.4 msec
-Average throughput: 872 samples/sec
+Average throughput: 874 samples/sec:
 ```

 This run has been executed with an NVIDIA GPU QUADRO GV100-32GB, your throughput results may vary.

-With this article we have shown that you can use your model trained in TF1.x and doing inference with the latest performance optimizations that come with TF2.x
+With this article we have shown that you can use your model trained in TF1.x and do inference with the latest performance optimizations that come with TF2.x
 releases.
-And all of this can be done with a minimal number of changes and do not impact in any form the training pipeline.
+And all of this can be done with a minimal number of changes and does not impact in any form the training pipeline.